kristopolous/2019-november-novel/ch2.md

 You are a chain smoker trying not to get caught.
 The player needs to constantly tap the phone in order to *not* smoke or swipe for a direction of movement to make the character hide from the judgemental public.

 When the character needs to discard a cigarette butt, the player has to wait for nobody to look, and toss them recklessly in the street.
-Jugemental characters include people such as pregnant women, police officers, traffic cops, and others.
+Judgemental characters include people such as pregnant women, police officers, traffic cops, and others.

 The objective is to get through the most cigarettes possible without getting caught.
 People may also ask you for a cigarette, in which case you can give one away, giving you more points, but only if you occasionally engage with the public instead of always trying to run away from them.